FRGTama/vibedin3hours/README.md

 # OptiBot

-Customer-support chatbot for OptiSigns.com.
+Customer-support chatbot.
 Scrapes support articles from Zendesk, builds a RAG knowledge base with Gemini embeddings + ChromaDB, and answers questions with cited article URLs.

 ## Setup